ZNguyenLe/NguyensBookStore/NguyensBookStore/ReadMe.txt

 - added a dropdown menu with 3 actions
 - changed the dropdown text to Content Management.
 - added 3 new projects called NguyensBooks.DataAccess, Models, and Utility.

+- continued at home
+- installed the packages of relational and sqlserver
+- Modified the namespace in the ApplicationDbContext.cs file
+-